-Section reference Details of Exposure Draft of the Rules Respondent's comments SFC's response reference substantial shareholders may result in a further reduction of liquidity in the Hong Kong securities lending market.
+Section Details of Exposure Draft of Respondent's comments SFC's response reference the Rules (b) complies with the conditions set out in subsection (4) will not be under a duty of disclosure under section 304(1)(d) of the SFO- (i) where the ALA lends qualifying shares under the terms of a relevant agreement; or (ii) where shares to which paragraph (i) applied are returned in accordance with the terms of the relevant agreement" substantial shareholders may result in a further reduction of liquidity in the Hong Kong securities lending market.
 Clients who are the beneficial owner and ultimate lender may find the additional monitoring and reporting requirements to be too onerous, and the risk of non-compliance, which carries criminal liability, is too great relative to the returns.
 (Clause 3 (1)of the draft Rules exposed for consultation is now clause 3(1) and (2) of the revised draft Rules) 4.
 3 As above [State Street] We request that you consider broadening the definition of "institutional investors".
 Additional disclosure requirements for lenders are likely to result in lenders ceasing lending activities or limitations and restrictions being placed on lending mandates in order to remain under the 5% threshold which will have an adverse effect on liquidity of securities.
 The class of persons entitled to qualify for the exemption has been expanded from "institutional investors" to include all substantial shareholders.
 5. 3 As above [Linklaters & Alliance] In our view, the definition of "institutional investor" is unduly narrow and excludes various categories of investors which regularly make securities available from their The class of persons entitled to qualify for the exemption has been expanded to include all substantial shareholders.

-Section reference Details of Exposure Draft of the Rules Respondent's comments SFC's response Telefence the Rules investment portfolio for lending, simply to enhance their investment returns.
+Section Details of Exposure Draft of Respondent's comments SFC's response reference the Rules investment portfolio for lending, simply to enhance their investment returns.
 Consideration should be given to treating any "professional investor" as eligible for the stock lending exemptions in the SBL Rules.
-At least the definition of "institutional investor" should be expanded to include: all banks and insurance companies all offshore funds and pension schemes falling within the definition of "professional investor" governments, central banks and multilateral agencies.
+At least the definition of "institutional investor" should be expanded to include: • all banks and insurance companies • all offshore funds and pension schemes falling within the definition of "professional investor" • governments, central banks and multilateral agencies.
 6. 3 As above [Hong Kong Association of Banks] The disclosure of interests in shares will impose an onerous administrative burden on custodians.
 Given that the lender is already under a duty of disclosure at 5%, it is suggested that when holding shares purely in the capacity of custodian or bare trustee the ALAs should be totally exempted.
 Custodians having no discretion in dealing with shares are exempted in these circumstances - see s.323(1)(b) and (3).
 However, ALAs have a discretion in the manner in which they deal in shares and therefore have a discloseable interest.
 The circumstances in which ALAs have to make disclosures, and the details that must be disclosed have been minimized under the draft Rules.
-As lenders who lend through ALAs have been relieved of their duty of disclosure the underlying assumption of the comments is 7.
-3(4) Requirement for disclosure [Linklaters & Alliance] Clause 3(4) of the draft Rules exposed for
+As lenders who lend through ALAs have been relieved of their duty of disclosure the underlying assumption of the comments is no longer relevant.
+7. 3(4) Requirement for disclosure [Linklaters & Alliance] Clause 3(4) of the draft Rules exposed for